kodiweera/difit/README.rst

 *difit*: **A diffusion MRI models fitting software**
 ====================================================

 *difit* is being developed as an attempt to bring in major diffusion models into one place (*v1.0.0* can do DTI and DKI models). *difit* allows to choose b-values and b0-images from multi-shell data as the user desires.
-This enable the user to test different combinations easily without splitting data prior to the model fitting.
+This enables the user to test different combinations easily without splitting data prior to the model fitting.

 Major software packages in the background
 -----------------------------------------